Arturo Frondizi: Beginnings in politics

 Frondizi identified with Yrigoyenismo when he was a teenager and studying in high school.
-Hipólito Yrigoyen had been elected president when he was 8 years old and served his term when he was 14.
+Hipólito Yrigoyen, "the father of the poor", had been elected president when Frondizi was eight years old and served his term when Frondizi was 14.
 For the first time in Argentine history, a president had been elected by secret and compulsory vote, in massively attended elections.
 Despite this, and throughout his university career, Frondizi had a negative view of political activity and vowed never to set foot in a local party.

 In 1927, he entered the Law School of the University of Buenos Aires, where he graduated in July 1930.
-He refused to withdraw his diploma of honor the year after it was issued, due to his refusal to receive it from the hands. of the then de facto president José Félix Uriburu, who had overthrown Yrigoyen on September 6 of the previous year.

-His opposition to the dictatorship that overthrew Yrigoyen led him to participate in a demonstration on May 8, 1931, during which he was arrested and placed at the disposal of the provisional government.
+He refused to accept his diploma with honors, due to his refusal to receive it from the then de facto president José Félix Uriburu, who had overthrown Yrigoyen on September 6 of the previous year.
+His opposition to the dictatorship that overthrew Yrigoyen led him to participate in a demonstration on May 8, 1931, during which he was arrested and remanded to the custody of the provisional government.